bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/ref-type.md

     user.hi();

-This doesn’t (evaluated method):
+This doesn't (evaluated method):

     (user.name == "John" ? user.hi : user.bye)(); // Error!

 Why?
-If we want to understand why it happens, let’s get under the hood of how `obj.method()` call works.
+If we want to understand why it happens, let's get under the hood of how `obj.method()` call works.

 ## <a href="reference-type.html#reference-type-explained" id="reference-type-explained" class="main__anchor">Reference type explained</a>